12th Event of the Vienna Evaluation Network on Thursday, November 21, 2019, 4-5.30pm

 The Role of Programme Theories in Evaluation

-by guest speakers Karin Kohlweg und Lisa Ringhofer
+By guest speakers Karin Kohlweg and Lisa Ringhofer

 2nd VEN Event

 Evaluating effectiveness of complex interventions: Challenges in using RCTs